kcdstoragews/lab/README.md

 ```

 The biggest differences are:
-1. As you are now asking for a block device, you will need a file system on it to make it usable. *ext*4 is specified here (look at fsType in parameters Section)
+1. As you are now asking for a block device, you will need a file system on it to make it usable. *ext4* is specified here (look at fsType in parameters section)
 2. A reclaim policy is specified.
 We will come back to this later.

-If you want to dive into the whole concept of storage classes, this is well documented here: https://kubernetes.io/docs/concepts/storage/storage-classes/
+If you want to dive into the whole concept of StorageClasses, this is well documented here: https://kubernetes.io/docs/concepts/storage/storage-classes/

 After all this theory, let's just add the StoraceClasses to your cluster: